 Welcome to tierneycreates!
 Thank you for checking out my blog!
 I love all things related to handmade crafting!
 I have an usual first name – “Tierney”.
 I was named after the semi-obscure actress Gene Tierney – my parents gave me her last name as my first name!

-Originally from New York, I moved to the Pacific NW (Seattle) in 1997 and I now live in Central Oregon.
-In 1999 I began quilting as a distraction from the rainy winters in Seattle and job stress (I am a RN).
+Originally from New York, I moved to the Pacific NW (Seattle) in 1997 and I now live in beautiful Central Oregon.
+In 1999 I began quilting as a distraction from the rainy winters in Seattle.
 My friend Judy D. convinced me try quilting.
 I made it through my first quilt, mentored by my friend Judy and the fabulous quilting instructor and author, Roxanne Carter (quiltingwithroxanne.com).

 After completing my first quilt, I was not sure if this would be my hobby.
 Then on a whim, I made a second quilt, this time for my sister, who did not know I had started quilting.
 My sister received the quilt in the mail and called me with tears of joy and stated: “I did not know anyone loved me that much”.
 I was deeply touched, now understanding the power of quilts and handmade items from the heart…and I was hooked!
 Since 1999, I have completed over 100 quilting and fiber projects and I have another 100 projects in “queue” that I hope to make in the near future.